hashicorp/vagrant/docs/boxes.md

 **Note:** The default Vagrantfile created with `vagrant init` defaults to using a box named "base."
 This is why in the getting started guide, the first few commands tell you to add a box named "base" to the project.
+However, the name of the box is not significant in any way other than to logically identify the box in a Vagrantfile or from the command line.

 ## Removing a Box